carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 2. Now copy your instance address into your browser (Chrome or firefox) and login into R studio.
 The address should look like:  `http://ec2-3-235-238-92.compute-1.amazonaws.com:8787/`
 Your credencials are user: dcuser pass:data4Carp.

+3. Data are already stored at your instance, but nn case you lost your data you can donwload them [here](https://drive.google.com/file/d/15dW1sQCIhtmCUvS0IUOMPBH5m1gqNB0m/view?usp=sharing).

 ## Exploring metagenome data with the terminal.
 The terminal is a program that executes programs, and is better to deal with long data sets than a visual interface.